jaic231/mipskeyboard/README.md

 # mipskeyboard
 Piano keyboard that can play, record, and demo music.
-Written in MIPS.
+Written in assembly language.

 Run the .jar file, then go to File -> Open, and open keyboard.asm.
 Click build from the buttons towards the top, and then click the green play button.